cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: "3.
-My school has a culture of positively using online platforms and tools to communicate with each other. "
+My school has a culture in which we explicitly promote the positive use of online platforms and tools to communicate with each other. "
+      responses:
+        - answer: Strongly agree
+        - answer: Agree
+        - answer: Neutral
+        - answer: Disagree
+        - answer: Strongly disagree
+    - statement: 4.
+I teach about respectful online communication in the classroom with my pupils (and use examples) at least once a term.
       responses:
         - answer: Strongly agree
         - answer: Agree